MalarzDawid/monopoly_game_arena/docs/quickstart.md

 ## Quickstart

-This guide shows how to create a game, add players, make moves, and run a simple simulation.
+This guide shows how to create a game, add players, make moves, and run simulations with different agents.

 ### Create a game